JSP Action Tags

 Explanation of the code:

-Code Line 10: In the above code we use “bean id” and “class path” of the bean.
+Code Line 10: In the above code, you use the “bean id” and the “class path” of the bean.

-• It also used to insert a jsp file into another file, just like including Directives.
+• jsp:include is used to insert a JSP file into another file during request processing, similar to including Directives.

 <jsp:include page="page URL" flush="true/false">